worthyag/SixLove/draftReport.md

 <img title="" src="images/calendar-page.png" alt="">

 **Figure 16** The project's current calendar page.
+(Screenshot of the developer tools view to get a view of the whole page- 50% zoom).

 <img title="" src="images/calendar-page-side-panel.png" alt="">

 **Figure 17** The project's current side panel for the calendar page.
+(Screenshot of the developer tools view to get a view of the whole page- 50% zoom).

 <img title="" src="images/calendar-page-edit-session.png" alt="">

 **Figure 18** The project's current edit tennis session popup for the calendar page.
+(Screenshot of the developer tools view to get a view of the whole page- 50% zoom).

 <img title="" src="images/calendar-page-add-session.png" alt="">

 **Figure 19** The project's current add tennis session popup for the calendar page.
+(Screenshot of the developer tools view to get a view of the whole page- 50% zoom).

 <img title="" src="images/calendar-page-delete-session.png" alt="">

 **Figure 20** The project's current delete tennis session popup for the calendar page.
+(Screenshot of the developer tools view to get a view of the whole page- 50% zoom).

 <img title="" src="images/tennis-page.png" alt="">

+**Figure 21** The project's current tennis page.
+(Screenshot of the developer tools view to get a view of the whole page- 50% zoom).

 <img title="" src="images/login-page.png" alt="">

+**Figure 22** The project's current login page.
+(Screenshot of the developer tools view to get a view of the whole page- 50% zoom).

 <img title="" src="images/sign-up-page.png" alt="">

+**Figure 23** The project's current sign up page.
+(Screenshot of the developer tools view to get a view of the whole page- 50% zoom).